-Umoja is one of the seven principles of Kwanzaa, meaning "to strive for and maintain unity in the family, community, nation, and race."
-Unity is demonstrated through the formation of co-ops, the maintenance of urban farms, and also exemplified through family-run businesses and endeavors such as the African Cultural Art Forum, Hakim's Bookstore, and members of the MOVE collective who take the last name "Africa."
-These families exemplify unity across biological and non-biological ties, and epitomize the special resilience derived from collective strength, cooperation, and shared vision.
+Umoja is one of the seven principles of Kwanzaa.
+It means, "to strive for and maintain unity in the family, community, nation, and race."
+Unity is demonstrated through the formation of co-ops, the maintenance of urban farms, and also exemplified through family-run businesses and endeavors such as the African Cultural Art Forum, Hakim's Bookstore, and members of MOVE who take the last name "Africa."
+These families exemplify unity across biological and non-biological ties, and epitomize the resilience derived from collective strength, cooperation, and shared vision.